 You won't find some wimpy pin or snap to hold the sideplate in place on the Daiwa Tatula SV.

-No, they use a straight machine screw and tighten that thing shut.
+No, they use a straight machine screw to tighten that thing shut.

 Which is fine, because you really shouldn't be opening your reel on the water.

 Most Daiwa casting reels are heavy, with the Daiwa Tatula SV coming in at 7.2 ounces.

 That's a tad chunky compared to the six and sub-six ounce reels I've fished, but it's certainly not a dealbreaker.

 Research revealed that Daiwa didn't get sucked into the "lighter is better" race to the bottom, as virtually every other company did and, in my own personal experience, those reels haven't lasted.